rickli-cloud/headnet/README.md

 > The node server **is not capable of TLS** and is best used in combination with a reverse proxy.
 This does not pose a big security risk (assuming the internal network is somewhat secure) as no sensitive data is directly transmitted to this server.

+### Desktop application

+For all [releases](https://github.com/rickli-cloud/headnet/releases) there are standalone executables or installers provided for different platforms.
+Thanks to a special client integration it is possible to completely circumvent any CORS restrictions

 ## Environment configuration

 > [!NOTE]